sudoManju/eGov_ERP_UI_Automation/egov/egov_api_tests/README.md

 #### Running tests
 1. You can run the test from IntelliJ directly, by right clicking and **Run test**..
-2. From Commandline typr  **gradle clean build allTests** to run all tests nad view report.
+2. From Commandline typr  **gradle clean build allTests** to run all tests and view report.